 - Cancellation 45 to 21 days before departure — registration deposit is non-refundable

-- Cancellation 20 to 0 calendar days before departure — full trip cost is non refundable
+- Cancellation 20 to 0 calendar days before departure — full trip cost is nonrefundable

 Meals & water

-On the day of arrival we will make a stop at the grocery store to buy necessary trail snacks, fruits and drinking water
+On the day of arrival, we will make a stop at the grocery store to buy necessary trail snacks, fruits, and drinking water.

-Hotels rooms are always equipped with mini-fridges to keep your groceries.
+Hotel rooms are always equipped with mini-fridges to keep your groceries.

 What to pack

-- Suitcase OR Duffel for your MAIN luggage — PLEASE NO BULKY LUGGAGE ITEMS, PACK COMPACT as we don’t have much room in the van trunk.
+- Suitcase OR Duffel for your MAIN luggage — PLEASE NO BULKY LUGGAGE ITEMS; PACK COMPACT as we don’t have much room in the van trunk.
 A carry-on size is preferred.

-- A small backpack 28-35L for your day-hikes (it should fit the following: your water reservoir, an extra layer, your personal hiking snack, sunblock, and your personal first aid kit)
+- A small backpack 28-35L for your day hikes (it should fit the following: your water reservoir, an extra layer, your personal hiking snack, sunblock, and your personal first aid kit)

 - A rainproof cover for your day-pack

-- Headlamp (it is good to have light when your hands are free always keep it in your backpack on a hiking trail)
+- Headlamp (it is good to have light when your hands are free.
+Always keep it in your backpack on a hiking trail)

 - Trekking poles — a must-have for steep downhill trails (collapsable are better.
-Note: Standard hiking poles are not allowed in carry-on luggage during flights, collapsable ones haven’t been a problem however it depends on airline rules)
+Note: Standard hiking poles are not allowed in carry-on luggage during flights, collapsable ones haven’t been a problem; however, it depends on airline rules)